 Currency Exchange

-Money can be exchanged at international airports, banks, and money exchanging stations.
-You can find many money exchanging counters around tourist areas.
-Exchange money only with authorized agencies because it’s illegal to exchange foreign currency with unauthorized individuals.
+Money can be exchanged at international airports, banks, and money-exchanging stations.
+You can find many money exchange counters around tourist areas.
+Exchange money only with authorized agencies because exchanging foreign currency with unauthorized individuals is illegal.

 A common form of Greeting

-The common form of greeting is Namaste or Namaskar.
-It is a way of saying Hello to Nepal.
-You can say the greeting in words or well do it using a gesture.
+The standard form of greeting is Namaste or Namaskar.
+It is a way of saying hello to Nepal.
+You can tell the greeting in words or use a gesture.
 Join your palms together and bring them close to your chest.

 Religion in Nepal

-The major religion in Nepal is Hinduism and Buddhism.
-The Muslims, Christians, and Jains followers also inhabit here.
-Despite many religions, you can find religious tolerance and harmony among them.
+The major religions in Nepal are Hinduism and Buddhism.
+Muslims, Christians, and Jain followers also live here.
+Despite the many religions, religious tolerance and harmony exist among them.

 Electric Current